TMJ Dentistry Specialists Washington DC

 Your issues may be localized resulting in a gnawing jaw “ache”, or can be more diffuse with referred pain over your eyes or in your temples near the hairline mimicking a migraine headache.
 You may also experience issues in your teeth imitating endodontic (root canal) symptoms, in your ears with a stuffiness feeling and/or diminished hearing, in your eyes with double vision, or other symptoms.

-Having written his master’s thesis on TMJ therapy during his prosthodontic specialty training, Dr. Gerald Marlin is uniquely qualified to treat this pain syndrome.
-In addition, he personally trained under one of the world’s foremost experts in myofascial pain treatment using “trigger point injections”.
+Having written his master’s thesis on TMJ therapy and TMJ disorders during his prosthodontic specialty training, Dr. Gerald Marlin is uniquely qualified to treat this pain syndrome.
+In addition, he personally trained under, Dr. Janet Travell, one of the world’s foremost experts in myofascial pain treatment using “trigger point injections”.

 See Why We Succeed in Treating TMJ When Other Practices Do Not